nextflow-io/patterns/docs/feedback-loop.md

-= Feedback loop

-== Problem
+## Problem

 You need to repeat a process or workflow multiple times, using the output from the previous iteration as the input to the next iteration.

-== Solution
+## Solution

+!!! warning
-WARNING: This feature is experimental and may change in the future.
+    This feature is experimental and may change in the future.

 Use the `recurse` method on a process or workflow to execute it iteratively.
 In order to use this feature, the process or workflow must have identical input